 In case you don’t know, The X Factor launched as a British music talent show in 2004.
 After passing the first set of auditions, contestants would be assigned to one of four judges.
-The judges would be in competition with one another as well as the candidates (BBC, 2004).
+The judges would be in competition with one another as well as the candidates.
 Winners were signed to judge and founder of the show Simon Cowell’s Syco label.

 The good side of The X Factor

-Currently the show has had 13 winners, with the 14th to be announced this weekend in The X Factor final.
-Little Mix, Louisa Johnson, Alexandra Burke, One Direction, JLS, Leona Lewis and Olly Murs got their ‘big break’ on The X Factor.
+Currently the show has had 14 winners; the likes of Little Mix, Louisa Johnson, Alexandra Burke, One Direction, JLS, Leona Lewis and Olly Murs got their ‘big break’ on The X Factor.

 The X Factor has had moments that will go down in British TV History, with iconic and unforgettable acts like Chico, Jedward, Wagner, Rhydian Robert, Katie Waissel, Cher Llord and Rylan.

 Big music names have performed on the show like Beyonce, which almost didn’t happen as Simon Cowell commented that he found “the whole [Beyonce] thing mystifying.
-She’s not sexy, she hasn’t got a great body and she’s not a great singer” (London City Girl).
+She’s not sexy, she hasn’t got a great body and she’s not a great singer”.

 Gary Barlow and Robbie Williams performed with their group Take That, who reunited just for The X Factor.
 These two members have also been judges, as has Tulisa from N-Dubz, Nicole Scherzinger from the Pussycat Dolls, Kelly Rowland from Destiny’s Child, and Mel B from the Spice Girls.

 There has been drama between contestants, like the famous Ablisa moment below, rumours that acts were dating and that contestants were fighting with their judge eg Cher Lloyd and Cheryl Cole.
-Some contestants have returned despite being kicked out like Amelia Lily (Sterling, 2011).
+Some contestants have returned despite being kicked out like Amelia Lily.

-The show’s winners have done well; Leona Lewis is “one of the biggest superstars [The X Factor] has ever produced” and Alexandra Burke has had “many hits” since winning (Archer, 2018).
-Sam Bailey was the first X Factor winner in 3 years to get a Christmas number 1 (Archer, 2018) and Little Mix, the first group to win are “one of the most successful pop acts around” (Archer, 2018).
+The show’s winners have done well; Leona Lewis is “one of the biggest superstars [The X Factor] has ever produced” and Alexandra Burke has had “many hits” since winning.
+Sam Bailey was the first X Factor winner in 3 years to get a Christmas number 1 and Little Mix, the first group to win are “one of the most successful pop acts around”.
 Even though they didn’t win, One Direction’s run after the show speaks for itself.